 I tell people I’m blooming.
 I’m in bloom.
 You are witnessing the ‘Bloom of Sharman’.
 Some get it, some don’t.
 I’m energized, I’m flourishing in a way I have never felt before.
 So exciting and overwhelming, I want to share it with the world, corny as it may sound.

-The idea came from my mother’s green room.
-She spent hours in it.
-It was her passion, tending to her beloved plants.
+The whole idea came from my mother’s greenroom.
+She spent hours in it, tending to her beloved plants.

-Over time, I could tell by the gradual neglect of her “babies” that my mom was failing.
-She could no longer wield the water bucket filled to the top using a wall faucet that my father had installed for her.
-For her birthday, my sweet husband bought her a new invention – a water spray with an extra long hose—the perfect gift!
-Now, she could sit in her wheel chair and make the rounds.
+I could tell by the gradual neglect of her ‘babies’ that mom was beginning to fail.
+Because she could no longer wield the water bucket, my father lovingly installed a wall faucet and my husband bought her a new invention – a long water spray with an extra long hose.
+The perfect gift!
+She could sit in her wheel chair and make the rounds.
 Isn’t it funny how the idea of a ‘perfect gift’ changes through the years?

-One day while I was helping her, she exclaimed, “Oh my!
+One day while helping her, she exclaimed “Oh my!
 Look, a new baby!
-I wondered if I would see it again.”
-She was talking to a very temperamental African Violet who seldom bloomed (Notice I said “who” not “that”—I’d been converted).
-Tears ran down her cheeks over that single bud.
+I wondered if I would see it again” talking to a very temperamental African Violet who seldom bloomed.
+(Notice I said ‘who” not ‘that’ – I’d been converted) Tears ran down her cheeks.
+One bud!
+Talk about life’s simple pleasures.

 I questioned her about the trade-off.
 “That’s a lot of work for a small gain, no?
 They only bloom once a year!”

 “You’re wrong, Shash.
 That’s the point of life - to bloom.
 It’s not how often, or how much, but just be sure you do.”
 I wrote it down, knowing that one day I would find a use for it.

 Enjoy my download of ‘Bloom’.
 It expresses how I feel now.